JMWren/Sharpdactyl/API Docs/Getting started.md

-# API Wrapper - Sharpdactyl
+# API Wrapper for Sharpdactyl

 ## Initatilzing the API
 C# Code